 Thawing Frozen Pipes: How to Thaw Frozen Pipes Safely Before Your Pipes Burst

 We often take our water pipes for granted until they stop working.
 When temperatures are extremely cold, the water in your pipes is likely to freeze solid.
-As water turns to ice, it expands, it creates pressure that may cause your pipes to burst.
+As water turns to ice, it expands and creates pressure that may cause your pipes to burst.
 In order to prevent water damage, we’ve put together this guide for thawing frozen pipes.

 The temperature and the amount of insulation in your home help determine whether pipes will freeze.
 While water freezes at 32° F / 0° C, pipes typically won’t freeze until the temperature falls below 20° F / -7° C. For that reason, we recommend setting your thermostat closer around 68° F / 20° C and never lower than 55° F / 13° C.